MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/readme.md

 ### Microsoft Dynamics 365 domains must be added to Allowed Domains to enable integration

-For integration between Microsoft Dynamics 365 and [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)],
-your [Microsoft Dynamics 365 domains must be added as allowed domains in Microsoft Social Engagement](connect-other-domains.md).
+For the integration between Microsoft Dynamics 365 and [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)], your Dynamic 365 [domains must be added as allowed domains in Market Insights](connect-other-domains.md).
 This will ensure that only the Dynamics 365 domains you own can make requests to your data.

 If you are a [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] administrator, you can do this by going to **Settings** \> **Allowed Domains**.
 Add only your owned Dynamics 365 domains as